 - AHA Staff applying for FAHA status must meet the General and Council specific criteria with experience and service outside the scope of their position at the AHA.
 Any council and/or committee participation, support of AHA volunteer initiatives, AHA writing groups etc., that fall within the staff applicant’s job at the AHA will not be considered during scoring of FAHA applications.

-- AHA Staff must be a paid AHA member for 1 year prior to submitting a FAHA application.
+- AHA Staff must be a paid AHA partner for 1 year prior to submitting a FAHA application.

 Application Submission and Deadlines